pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/tukki-post.md

 ## Wrapping up

-As Tukki's story shows us, the key is building the right foundation first.
+As Tukki's story shows us, AI is not a magic wand that solves al our problems.
+It is an accelerator, and the key to using it wisely is building the right foundation first.
 Before you can unlock AI's potential, your processes need to be organized and digital.
 It's straightforward: build your digital foundation, and AI becomes the accelerator that transforms bureaucratic paperwork into high-value work.
 No shortcuts – just strategic groundwork to become truly *LLM native*.